 Maternal Newborn and Child Health

-The MNCH program is responsible for the implementation of the United Methodist Church’s Abundant Heath Initiative to reach 1 million children with lifesaving interventions by 2020
+The Abundant Health Initiative: The MNCH program has an important role in contributing to the United Methodist Church’s Abundant Heath Initiative to reach 1 million children with lifesaving interventions by 2020.
+Learn more umcabundanthealth.org

 Lifesaving Prenatal Care: A Story from the UMC Health Office in Mozambique

 Lucia has five children.
 She delivered her first four babies at home, assisted by traditional midwives.
 After 12 years she conceived again and was invited by a volunteer to attend the Cambine prenatal clinic.
 Lucia experienced complications in her eighth month of pregnancy.
 She called the volunteer and got to the hospital in time.
 “This program helped me a lot,” explained Lucia.
 “If I had stayed at home maybe I would have lost my son, or I would have died.”

 Marie's Miracle Baby: A Story from the Central Democratic Republic of Congo Abundant Health Project

 The Dingele Health Center in central Democratic Republic of Congo serves a population of 8,450 people living in 13 villages.
 A Community Health Worker (CHW) from one of those villages reached out to her neighbor, Marie, whose last three pregnancies had resulted in stillborn babies.
 Each time she’d been helped by an untrained birth attendant, and, after her last loss, was inconsolable.
 Her sister, who had six children, gave her one of her daughters, to comfort her.